-The art of Project Management isn’t something that can be taught and learned mechanically out of human skill.
-No matter how many PM certifications or diplomas you acquire, you will always find room for improvement, for an experience that you have little clue about but can gain valuable insight from.
+The art of Project Management isn’t something that can be taught and learned instantly.
+Sometimes it takes sheer skill to develop a knack for project managers.
+It could take years to reach that level of expertise.
+No matter how many PM certifications or diplomas you acquire, you will always find room for improvement.
+That’s how the professional world works these days.

-Here are 10 don’ts of project management that you may have been hearing since forever, but in all honesty, these are the ones that shape the outcome of largely every routine project:
+Whether you have been managing projects and teams for 5 years or 15, you can always avoid running into workplace pitfalls.
+Here are 10 don’ts of project management that you may have been hearing forever.
+However, in all honesty, these “don’ts” shape the outcome of every routine project:

 Remember, you get what you endorse.
 Project Managers that endorse participative behavior, have less jumble on their plates to deal with.
 Teams of such managers are constantly aware of their responsibilities as individuals and what is expected of them.